LivInTheLookingGlass/Euler/docs/src/fortran/lib/primes.rst

     :returns answer: The next prime in the sequence
     :rtype answer: integer

-.. f:function:: expand_sieve(potential_n)
+.. f:subroutine:: expand_sieve(potential_n)

-    A helper function that lets you pre-initialize the cache of primes to a high number.
+    A helper routine that lets you pre-initialize the cache of primes to a high number.
     Otherwise you incur a cost of ``O(n loglogn)`` each time ``n`` doubles.

     :p integer potential_n: The size you wish to expand the sieve to